wp-plugins/flyzoo/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flyzoo offers an amazing chat experience for your WordPress site.
+Chat with your visitors on your WordPress site.